michaelpj/termsandtruthconditions/_drafts/types-and-the-extended-mind.md

 # The extended mind

 What do I mean by "the extended mind"?
-In this case I *don't* mean the philosophical thesis championed by David Chalmers that sufficiently integrated information technologies should be considered "a part of our mind".
-Instead, I mean the colloquial usage of that term to refer to a system that we offload some portion of our cognition to.
-In particular, the goal with the extended mind is to *completely* stop thinking about some aspect of our lives, freeing our minds up to do something else.
+In this case I *don't* mean the philosophical thesis championed by David Chalmers wherein sufficiently integrated information technologies should be considered "a part of our mind".
+Instead, I mean the colloquial usage, referring to a system that we offload some portion of our cognition to.
+In particular, our goal with the extended mind is to stop thinking about some aspect of our lives with our brains, freeing them up to do something else.

 In order to do that, a system has to be:
 - Trustworthy.
 - Usable as a real-time data source.

-For me, the canonical example of this kind of system is an electronic calendar, so lets see how that fulfills these criteria.
+For me, the canonical example of this kind of system is an electronic calendar, so lets see how that fulfils these criteria.

 ## Trustworthiness